j12bates/Innullifiability/readme.md

 twice is nullifiable, so we'll only look at sets without repetition.
 We also know that any superset of a nullifiable set is also nullifiable.

+## Program Logic
 This program is for finding all the innullifiable sets in a given search space.
 Running an exhaustive test for every set in a search space would be quite costly, so the approach actually used here is to generate new nullifiable sets from smaller ones.
 There are two 'expansion phases' for generating new sets from already-computed smaller ones: making supersets, and introducing 'mutations' to the values.

+Superset expansion is pretty straightforward: any values that can be inserted will be, and the set remains nullifiable.
+For example, the set
+$`[2, 3, 5]`$ is nullifiable, as $`2 + 3 - 5 = 0`$.
+When any value X is
+inserted, it is still nullifiable, as $`(2 + 3 - 5) * X = 0`$.

-These mutations essentially replace values with pairs of different values, from which a simple expression evaluating to the original value can be made, thus creating a completely new set that is still nullifiable.
-Importantly, these mutations need not be introduced to sets generated through a superset phase, as for those the original set would've undergone all those same mutations too, making additional ones redundant.
+Mutations essentially make a small change to the values.
+They replace a value with pairs of different values, from which a simple expression evaluating to the original value can be made, thus creating a completely new set that is still nullifiable.
+For example, given the same example set as before, we can substitute $`5`$ with $`[7, 12]`$, since $`12 - 7 = 5`$, and $`2 + 3 - (12 - 7) = 0`$.

-todo: examples of above

-todo: bit about how this doesn't cover everything
+todo: redo the following p, you're talking about 'null route' but really it's more precise to talk about reducing to a source set, but here's the basic idea

+When we're talking about a nullifiable set, it's going to have a 'null route', or just general arithmetic steps that yield a result of zero, not counting any further multiplication for spare values.
+Supersets serve to ensure that larger sets with the exact same null route are accounted for.
+Mutations account for other larger sets by adding steps to the original null route, ensuring every possible expansion of the arithmetic expression is covered.
+Mutations need not be introduced to sets generated through a superset phase, as the original set would've undergone all those same mutations too, making additional ones redundant.
+Together, these ensure that every set which can be immediately reduced to one of the source sets is covered, either by ignoring a value at the end (superset) or operating on two values to get the original (mutation).

 ## Workflow
 todo: synopsis? maybe just some command examples... idk